 From Palma we have line 412, which goes to the Costa de los Pinos and Son Servera, and stops at Cala Bona.
 Also from near Palma, leaving Can Pastilla and El Arenal, we can arrive by taking line 454.
-If we move only by the east, line 441, which connects Cala d’Or with Cala Rajada, also stops in Cala Bona.
-And if we are in the north zone, in summer there are several lines with destination or stop in Cala Bona: from Puerto de Pollensa (passing, among other villages, through Alcudia, Puerto de Alcudia and Muro beach), line 445 to Portocristo , 447 to Port Vell, and 448 to Cala Rajada and Cala d’Or.
+If we move only by the east, line 441, which connects Cala d’Or with Cala Ratjada, also stops in Cala Bona.
+And if we are in the north zone, in summer there are several lines with destination or stop in Cala Bona: from Puerto de Pollensa (passing, among other villages, through Alcudia, Puerto de Alcudia and Playa de Muro), line 445 to Portocristo , 447 to Port Vell, and 448 to Cala Ratjada and Cala d’Or.
 Finally, line 451 from Puerto de Sóller leaves us in Cala Bona.

 Cala Bona is an enclave equipped with all the necessary services to comfortably spend our beach day.
 It has showers, and rental of sun beds and umbrellas.
 There is also a lifeguard service from May to October.

 The beach is perfectly enabled for people with disabilities.
 It has walkways for access for people with reduced mobility, and with colored side bands to help people with visual impairments.